 1. Mercedes-Benz CLA-Class

-The interior digital display is a real standout.
+The interior digital display is a real standout of this Mercedes-Benz.
 It comes with a dual screen, so the information is easy to digest and use as needed.
 The MBUX infotainment system can be customised to match your preferences, with voice control activation to make it feel really special.
 The voice control can even answer your questions, change the radio station, activate ambient lighting and assist with sat-nav control.
 If tech is your thing, the CLA-Class is hard to beat.

 2. Volkswagen Touareg